What We Talk About When We Talk About Love: "So Much Water So Close to Home"

-At breakfast, Claire, the narrator, is shocked to learn her husband Stuart and his three buddies found the body of a girl washed up on the rivershore upon arriving in the afternoon for their yearly camping trip, as reported by the morning newspaper.
-Instead of reporting the body to the police right away, the four enjoy their vacation fishing, eating, and drinking whisky as they sit by the fire.
-As the quartet packs up the next morning, Stuart uses a payphone to call the body in to the police.
-Claire feels distanced from her husband and cannot stop wondering about the dead girl, to whom she feels connected.
-She believes Stuart and his friends could have killed her perhaps.
-Claire wonders why they didn't go fishing locally, why didn't they report the body quickly.
+As she is having breakfast, Claire, is shocked to learn that her husband, Stuart, and his three buddies found the body of a girl washed up on the rivershore upon arriving in the afternoon for their yearly camping trip, as reported by the morning newspaper that day.
+Instead of reporting the body to the police immediately, the four rather enjoy their vacation, spending some time fishing, getting to eating, and drinking whisky as they sit by the fire, all the while the body of the dead girl lays there.
+As the quartet packs up the next morning, Stuart uses a payphone to alert the police about the corpse found by the riverbed.
+Claire feels deeply distanced from her husband, whom she thought she knew, and cannot stop wondering about the dead girl, to whom she feels oddly connected.
+She starts believing that Stuart and his friends could be behind the girl's murder.
+Claire wonders why they didn't go fishing locally and why they didn't report the body quickly, as she'd have.
 Later, after the body is identified and Stuart is at work, Claire reads the funeral plans in the newspaper and decides to attend.
-On her way to the funeral, a man in a pickup truck pulls her over and asks to talk to her, wants to make sure she's safe.
+On her way to the funeral, a man in a pickup truck pulls her over and asks to talk to her.
+Though he claims he just wants to make sure she's safe, Claire believes that he is looking at her sexually through the glass.
 Claustrophobic and frightened, Claire clicks her car locks shut and says she's fine.
 After the funeral Claire overhears a woman saying they caught the killer, but Claire is not so certain they have the right man.
 The story ends with Stuart making a sexual advance on Claire in the kitchen.
 As he reaches for her breasts, she hears water running in the sink and is reminded of the girl floating in the river.
 The manuscript version of the same title appears in Beginners (2009).

 "The Third Thing That Killed My Father Off"

-Jack Fraser tells the story of a local simpleton and outsider named Dummy who worked in the same sawmill as Jack's father Del.
+The character of Jack Fraser, in classical Carver style, tells the story of a local outsider named Dummy who worked in the same sawmill as Jack's father Del.
 Del gets Dummy to fill a pond on his land with bass, but Dummy eventually builds an electric fence around it so people stop coming by.
-Dummy drifts further into isolation and his wife starts going around with another man.
+Dummy drifts further into isolation and his wife starts going around with another man, much to his discontent.
 The story ends with Dummy murdering his wife and committing suicide by drowning in his beloved pond.
 Del impresses upon Jack what a wrong woman can turn a man into.
 Later, Jack understands Dummy's plight more clearly.
 The manuscript version titled "Dummy" appears in Beginners (2009).